 The brilliant architecture of this monstrous dam will make your jaw drop in single instance.
 This beautiful place is absolutely ideal to spend some fun time with your family and friends.
-It is a perfect weekend getaway for those looking forward to experiencing the bliss of nature.
+It is one of the best places to see in Nangal for those looking forward to experiencing the bliss of nature.
 Being the second-largest dam in Asia, Bhakra Nangal Dam is indeed an important landmark in the history of India.
 One of the largest man-made wonders, this place attracts plenty of tourists who love to rejuvenate amidst nature.
 You and your friends can indulge in some of the recreational activities and water sports during your day out.
 The stunning view offered by this magnificent dam is absolutely fascinating.

 Location: Nangal, Punjab

 Best time to visit: One can visit the Bhakra Nangal Dam anytime from October to November when the flow of water is not very voluminous and the weather is amazing.

 2. Nangal Wetlands: Soothe Your Soul And Body